New Content Added: To update the content we have added Terrorism & ISIS and Cultural Diversity information found at the end of the Table of Contents.

 Think of your Mildred.
 Would explaining terrorism in the context of a more familiar issue help lessen his or her anxiety during your discussion of terrorist motivation and organization?

 Are you ready for question number one?
-Each question will be followed by a musical tone which signals you to turn the CD player off and answer the question in your answer booklet.
+Each question will be followed by a musical tone which signals you to turn the CD player off and answer the question in your Test.

 Online Continuing Education